deep-med/DeepPET-OPSCC-Example/README.md

 # DeepPET-OPSCC-Example
-This contains codes for inference using trained DeepPET-OPSCC Models.
-Only need Segmentation mask and Original PET data as inputs for T model, require additional dist map for TN model.
-Default is Nifty data format (.nii.gz).
+This is an example of running inference with trained DeepPET-OPSCC models.
+For the DeepPET-OPSCC-T model, only the original PET (SUV) image and tumor mask are needed as inputs; for the DeepPET-OPSCC-TN model, an additional dist map is needed.
+The default image format is Nifty (.nii.gz).

 ### Overview